shastaxc/WSBinder/README.md

 | `exclusivemode main`   | `em main`     | Sets exclusive mode to only bind/display main WS's. (only works if `em` is on)   |
 | `exclusivemode ranged` | `em ranged`   | Sets exclusive mode to only bind/display ranged WS's. (only works if `em` is on) |

+### Repositioning the UI
+You can move the UI by holding control and clicking/dragging it with your mouse.

 ### Changing keybinds